gabesargeant/blog/gabrielsargeant/content/posts/lambdamapping/index.md

 **The upload program**
 **dbbuilder** is the other cli tool that handles a few tasks.
 At it's core, it reads the array of Record objects and fits them into the AWS SKD and then uploads them to DynamoDB.
 If the DB schemas doesn't exists it can also build that.
 And there's also flags to purge and or delete a DynamoDB table if needed.

 Everything was simple until I started using the AWS Golang SDK.
 And then Batch uploads to dynamoDB happened. (╯°□°)╯︵ ┻━┻.
-[Cathartic Redit thread the AWS Golang SDK](https://www.reddit.com/r/golang/comments/65qyu2/aws_how_you_shouldnt_write_your_api/)
+[Cathartic Redit thread about the AWS Golang SDK](https://www.reddit.com/r/golang/comments/65qyu2/aws_how_you_shouldnt_write_your_api/)

-Long story short but this method is all about filling up a batch input request with records.
+Long story short but this function is all about filling up a batch input request with records.
 I have ~56,000 of those for SA1 level data and the DB needs them in 25 record chunks.
 And that results in pretty gruesome code like this.
 Don't judge, I'll admit this may be a bad way of doing things but it was not easy to grok from the doco.

 ```
 func composeBatchInputs(recs *[]record.Record, name string)